sdhers/RAINSTORM/README.md

 ### RAINSTORM Behavioral Labeler ✍️

-For precise, frame-by-frame annotation, use the **RAINSTORM Behavioral Labeler**.
+For precise, frame-by-frame annotation, use the RAINSTORM manual Behavioral Labeler.

 **Open and run the file `1-Behavioral_labeler.ipynb`**
 1.  **Select the video you want to label.**